syrine-bouhoula/NvidiaJetson-X-RaspberryPi-load-balancing/README.md

 * In a real-time process the server checks if the link quality is low or high.

-If the link quality is low then: there will be a real-time object detection process on the pi.
+If the link quality is low then:
+-there will be a real-time object detection process on the pi.

 ![Picture2](https://github.com/syrine-bouhoula/Jetson-X-Pi/assets/63754152/8b24a9ed-c5c9-47e2-94d6-cedb834c7771)